UPCOMING EXHIBITS

 October 19-December 14, 2025

-One’s sense of place is invariably shaped by emotional and psychological markers.
-Here, personal narrative intertwines with family connections, historical contexts, and migrations of all kinds.
-Recurring figures appear at various stages of their lives—lasting relationships coexist with the fleeting moments that photography captures so effectively.
-Central to the exhibition are numerous depictions of the local terrain.
-Recent images share the space with selections from a 45 year archive.
+Here, personal narrative merges with family connections, historical context, and migrations of all kinds.
+Recurring figures appear at various ages—lasting relationships coexist with the fleeting moments that photography captures so effectively.
+Central to the installation are numerous large-scale depictions of the local landscape.
+Newer images share space with selections from a 45 year archive–the past overlapping the present.
+Unplanned journeys of exploration and wonder collide with past forced relocations.

 about the artist